Zooce/zomb-file/README.md

 ### Objects

-Objects can hold a set of key-value pairs, just like in JSON:

 ```
 file = {
     type = ZOMB
-    path = /home/zooce/passwords.zomb  // DON'T STORE YOUR PASSWORDS LIKE THIS!
+    path = "/home/zooce/passwords.zomb"  // DON'T STORE YOUR PASSWORDS LIKE THIS!
 }
 ```

+Objects can hold a set of key-value pairs, just like in JSON.

 ### Arrays

-Arrays can hold a set of values, just like in JSON:

 ```
 "people jobs" = [